Igawawen: Etymology

-Zwawa was the name given by Muslim historians of the middle-ages, notably Ibn Khaldun in the 14th century, for the populations inhabiting the region from Bejaia to Dellys.
-Some say that it's a deformation of the word Igawawen, because in some tribes, such as the Aït Betrun and the Aït Mengellat, called themselves "Igawawen" ("Agawa" or "Agawaw" in singular) and used "tamurt Igawawen" or "Gawawa" to refer to the Igawawen homeland.
-They were named after the mountain they inhabit, the Agawa mountain, the most densely populated, in the north of Djurdjura.
+"Zwawa" was the Arabic name of medieval Muslim historians for the tribes who inhabited the region between Bejaia and Dellys.
+Some say that it's a deformation of the word "Igawawen", which was the name of a Kabyle confederation made up of eight tribes organized into two groups: the Ait Betrun (Ait Yenni, At Wasif, Ait Budrar, Ait Bu Akkash), and the Ait Mengellet (Ait Mengellet proper, Ait Aqbil, Ait Attaf, Ait Bu Yusef), and used as pars pro toto by the Kabyles of Lesser Kabylia to refer to Greater Kabylia.
+They were named after the mountain they occupy, the Agawa mountain, the most densely populated, in the north of Djurdjura.

-Zwawa is a proper name, designating a non-Arab, Berber ethnic group.
-The word, of Arabic form, in its inflections in particular, is considered as Arabic, by those it designates, and that it is not used by them in their language.
-The Kabyles are still called Zwawa by western Algerians.
-Apparently, Zwawa can also be a name of a person, for example in the 9th century, one of the chiefs of the Huwwara Berber tribe, who took part in the Muslim conquest of Sicily, was called Zwawa Ibn Neam al-Half, who assisted in the triumph of the Muslim armies.
+Kabyles do not refer to themselves in their language as Zwawa, and is no longer used in Algerian Arabic either, except in western Algeria, where Kabyles are still called Zwawa.

+Zwawa was also a personal name.
+In the 9th century, one of the chiefs of the Huwwara Berber tribe, who took part in the Muslim conquest of Sicily, was called Zwawa ibn Neam al-Half, who assisted in the triumph of the Muslim armies against the Byzantines.

-Ibn Hawqal, in the 10th century, was the first Muslim traveler and geographer to mention the name in his book, Kitab al-Masâlik wa l-Mamâlik, but without giving substantial information about them.
+Ibn Hawqal in the 10th century, was the first Muslim traveler and geographer to mention the name in his book, ZwawaKitab al-Masâlik wa l-Mamâlik, but without giving substantial information about them.